How to Build a RAG Knowledge Base Chatbot with Open-Source Tools (2026)

 Diagram-style illustration of a RAG pipeline: documents to chunks and embeddings, vector database retrieval, and grounded chatbot answers with citations

 A RAG (Retrieval-Augmented Generation) chatbot answers questions by combining two systems: retrieval (find the best knowledge-base passages) and generation (use an LLM to write a response grounded in those passages).
-If retrieval is good, the model has evidence—so hallucinations drop and answers become auditable.
+When retrieval is strong and the prompt enforces grounding, hallucinations drop, answers become auditable, and your system can improve without re-training the model.

-This guide walks you through a minimal, practical RAG setup with open-source tools: document ingestion, chunking, embeddings, vector storage, retrieval, citations, follow-ups, and evaluation.
+This guide walks you through a minimal, practical RAG setup with open-source tools: ingestion, chunking, embeddings, vector storage, retrieval tuning (filters + reranking), citations, follow-ups, evaluation, and production hardening.
+The focus is on choices that actually move quality in production—not just a demo that works once.

 RAG success rule

-Documents → Clean + Chunk → Embeddings → Vector Store
+Documents → Clean/Normalize → Chunk (+metadata) → Embeddings → Vector Store

 Minimal “works today” stack